 Principles of Vastu Shastra

-Vastu Shastra follows the principle that postulates that in the world everything, substance, man and animals, are made from the Panchmabhoot that is the five basic elements: earth, water, fire, wind and sky.
-These five elements have close relationship with man and his environment.
+Vastu Shastra follows the principle that postulates that in the world everything, substance, man and animals, are made from the ‘Panchabhuta’ that is the 5 basic elements: Earth, Water, Fire, Air and Space.
+These 5 elements have close relationship with man and his environment.
 Nature has given them their proper place according to merit.
 Hence it is necessary that man, too, grant a proper place to these elements in the space where he resides.
-Hindu philosophy

 Vastu Purusha Mandala

 It is believed that both positive and negative forces prevail in nature.
 Vastu Shastra helps in generating the positive forces within the building.
-The ultra-violet rays of the morning sun are beneficial for human body and enter a building from North-East side of that site.
-Hence, Vastu Shastra advices that this particular side should not be blocked by constructions, such as, toilets, septic tanks or storerooms.
-Besides these there are several norms that can help an individual built a house where he or she will be able to derive mental peace.
+There are several norms that can help an individual built a house where he or she will be able to derive mental peace.